ChenYangyao/dwarf_assembly_bias/README.md

 ### Sample construction

-The samples and subsamples of observed dwarf galaxies are described in the main text (Methods: "The sample of dwarf galaxies").
-The parent sample of galaxies (NYU-VAGC), and the catalog of galaxy groups, can be obtain at [this site](https://gax.sjtu.edu.cn/data/Group.html).
-Note that we used the `model` magnitudes and colors.
+The samples and subsamples of observed dwarf galaxies are briefly described in the paper (Methods: "The sample of dwarf galaxies").
+In more detail, the parent sample of galaxies and catalog of galaxy groups can be obtain at [this site](https://gax.sjtu.edu.cn/data/Group.html).
+Note that we used the `model` magnitudes and colors, and the corresponding version of group catalog `modelC` and galaxy catalog `imodelC_1` (with a selection `r <= 17.72` already applied).
+From the galaxy catalog, the most massive galaxy in each group is taken as the central galaxy. `R_50` and `Sersic index` are supplied in an additional `galaxy magnitudes` table at the same site.
+Note that R_50 is in the unit of pixel, and should be converted into arcsec by `1 pixel = 0.396''`.
+MPA-JHU stellar mass is obtained from their site (file `totlgm_dr7_v5_2b.fit`; the MEDIAN field).

+Here we also provide the sample of dwarf galaxies used in this paper (see the above code samples `dwarf_sample.ipynb` for the usage).

 To measure the 2PCCF from observation, two additional sets of samples are constructed:
 - **The reference sample**, used as field tracers, is a magnitude-limited sample constructed from the NYU-VAGC sample following the following selection criteria described in